zelitosaide/react-js-course/src/api/use-context/README_USE_CONTEXT.md

 ### Updating data passed via context

 Often, you'll want the context to change over time.
-To update context, you need to combine it with [state.](https://beta.reactjs.org/apis/react/useState) Declare a state variable in the parent component, and pass the current state down as the `contect value` to the provider.
+To update context, you need to combine it with [state.](https://beta.reactjs.org/apis/react/useState) Declare a state variable in the parent component, and pass the current state down as the `context value` to the provider.

 ```javascript
 import { useState, createContext, useContext } from "react";